Constitution, Bylaws & Operating Policies

 3.5 Nomination procedures will ensure that the Society maintains an international and diverse composition by providing a variety of candidates for election relative to gender, nationality and area of scientific expertise.
 Traditionally, at least one of the Member-at-Large officers has been a non-North American member.

 3.6 Ad hoc committees may be established by the Board of Governors.
-Ad hoc committees serve as a subcommittee of, and report to, a standing committee chair and members do not have a vote on the board.
-Ad hoc committees exist temporarily for two board meetings and a motion must be passed by vote of the Board of Governors for continued existence or conversion to a standing committee.
+Ad hoc committees serve as a subcommittee of, and report to, a standing committee chair or elected officer.
+Ad hoc committee chairs do not have a vote on the Board.
+Ad hoc committees exist temporarily for two years, and a motion must be passed by vote of the Board of Governors for continued existence or conversion to a standing committee.

 3.7 Each committee is responsible for producing materials and communicating with the Society’s webmaster to disseminate information pertaining directly to the committee’s activities.